Develop

 Blender is a free and open-source 3D creation tool.
 Although it can be intimidating for beginners, there are lots of high-quality, free learning resources across the Internet.

-Importing Models
+Importing models

 Blender supports importing from many different 3D model types (for example, .obj, .fbx, .dae).
 You can often import any supported model type and export it to glTF inside Blender.

 You can get models and animations from Mixamo, which provides free and realistic character animations.
-Using models from Mixamo, you can put your character into a walk cycle or have them do a backflip, without worrying about rigging or hand animating the model yourself.
+Using models from Mixamo, you can put your character into a walk cycle, or have them do a backflip, without worrying about rigging or hand animating the model yourself.
 However, Mixamo doesn’t support exporting to glTF.
 Instead, you can download the animation as an .fbx, import it into Blender, and then export it to glTF.

 Exporting as glTF

 Blender has a page on its full glTF support.
-You can export by clickign on File > Export > glTF 2.0 (.glb/.gltf).
+You can export by clicking on File > Export > glTF 2.0 (.glb/.gltf).
 Exporting as a .glb file is the best option, as it is a bit easier to move between programs.

 After you export, try using a glTF standard model viewer to check if you exported the model correctly.
 It is best to ensure your models look correct in a commonly used viewer.